Research Experiences for Undergraduates

 Unofficial transcripts are acceptable, for instance a scanned copy of an official transcript, please scan with at least 200 dpi resolution and format as a PDF file.
 If your school provides you with online access to your transcript or degree audit, a PDF printout of this may also be acceptable.
 In either case, the electronic copy of your transcript must be directly traceable to your school registrar.
 A handwritten list of courses, or a copied transcript modified by hand/typewriter/computer, will not be accepted.
 If your school requires the transcript be sent directly to recipients, they should be sent to firstname.lastname@example.org.

-- Application is via a web form linked above.
-You should also submit your personal statement and transcript as part of the web form so you should have them ready before you begin.
+- Application is via NSF’s ETAP system linked above.
+You should also submit your personal statement and transcript as part of this application so you should have them ready before you begin.

 - You are paid a program stipend of $6,000 to cover the cost of groceries, on- or off-campus dining, and other personal expenses.